 Quartzsite was established in 1867 on the site of Old Fort Tyson.
 Historic and scenic areas include Crystal Hill, Tyson Tanks, Tyson Wells Museum and the Hi Jolly Monument, Castle Dome Peak.

 Quartzsite, Arizona is considered the "Meeting Place" in the winter for thousands of RVers.
 Each winter Quartzite swells in population due to well over a million visitors, most of whom converge on the small town in a wave of RVs during the winter months.
-This is true Arizona snowbird country.
+This is true Arizona snowbird country

 Not since they began recording in 1959 has there been any snow ever recorded falling in this area.
 In the summer you will only see flat desert, some roadside businesses, tumbleweeds and wide open spaces.